opsone-ch/documentation/services/caching.rst

 configuration file.
 This file gets included into the Varnish default configuration.

-Hint: Keep in mind to issue a ``puppet-agent`` run after changing the local Varnish configuration.
-Puppet will copy your local configuration file to a global location and ensure that Varnish is able to read it.
+.. hint:: keep in mind to issue a ``puppet-agent`` run after changing the local Varnish configuration.
+Puppet will copy your local configuration file to a global location and ensure that Varnish is able to read it

 Memory Ratio
 ~~~~~~~~~~~~